 Schmuck Bait: Storylets with only negative consequences will carry bold warnings, such as Do not do this.
 Only pain and suffering will result. or This is undoubtedly a terrible idea.
 Most notably, Seeking Mr. Eaten's Name warns you nearly every step of the way.

 To Blade Runner, in a challenge at Watchmaker's Hill: "'Do you make up these questions?
 Or do they write them down for you?'
 With the grudging agreement of the Constables, you interview a series of Clay Men, asking them ever more intimate and revealing questions about their 'lives', their work, their intentions, their emotions.
 Tortoises.
 That sort of thing."
+As an added bonus, Clay Men are constructs frowned upon on society for being little more than menial servants, some Clay Men want nothing more than more life, fucker, and the storylet is about sniffing out rogue Clay Men.

 The sidebar text for the Vake obliquely references Batman: "They say it's not a monster at all.
 It's a man who dresses up as a bat.
 To, ah, prowl the city by night.
 But that would just be stupid."